saikat107/Devign/README.md

 * The length of `graph` list should be the number of the edges.
 Each edge should be represented as a three element tuple `[source, edge_type, destination]`.
 Where the `source` and `destinations` are indices of corresponding node in `node_features` list.
 Edge types should be from `0` to `max_edge_types`.

+## Note
+1. In this implementation, we followed Devign's paper.
+We could **NOT** recreate the result in the original paper though.